 No Impact.
 Landslides can generally occur in areas that have steep slopes and can be caused by seismic activity and/or extended periods of rain resulting in high water saturation of soils.
-Topographically, the project site is relatively flat with a high elevation of 1,057 feet above mean sea level (amsl) in the northwest corner.
+Topographically, the project site is relatively flat with a high elevation of 980 feet above mean sea level (msl) in the northeast corner.
 The project site is not located in an area susceptible to rock falls or landslides.
 No impacts related to landslides are anticipated for the Proposed Project and no mitigation measures are required.